-The 128T Session Smart routing platform has several techniques by which it can associate inbound traffic to named applications.
+The Session Smart Routing platform has several techniques by which it can associate inbound traffic to named applications.
 This is sometimes referred to as "Application Identification" (or "appID"), and the feature that allows administrators to define network policies using Fully Qualified Domain Names (FQDNs) instead of IP addresses.

-The 128T router has three built-in techniques for affiliating named applications to services, all of which will be described in this document.
+The SSR has three built-in techniques for affiliating named applications to services, all of which will be described in this document.
 (A fourth technique, involving service function chaining third party software is not covered here.)
 The three techniques are:

 - Using DNS to resolve FQDNs to IP addresses

 address field to identify the IP address(es)/CIDR block(s) that the SSR should use to match to inbound traffic.
 However, the